Effect of stellar rotation on the development of post-shock instabilities during core-collapse supernovae: Conclusion and discussion

-At moderate rotation rates ($10$ to $30\%$ of the Keplerian rotation at the PNS surface), the modes are modified by rotation to such an extent that it becomes impossible to distinguish clearly between convective and SASI modes.
+At moderate rotation rates ($10$ to $30\%$ of the Keplerian rotation at the PNS surface), the modes are so modified by rotation that it becomes impossible to distinguish clearly between convective and SASI modes.
 When the heating rate is increased, the frequency and azimuthal number of the most unstable mode change smoothly, with no clear transition from one instability to another.
 Modes retain characteristics of both instabilities and should therefore be understood as mixed SASI/convection/rotation modes.
 The dominant mixed modes have a relatively large angular scale with $m=1-3$ and their growth rate increases with faster rotation.
-This regime takes place above a critical angular momentum such that the frequency of a convective mode (corotating with the maximum of Brunt-V\"ais\"al\"a frequency) is comparable to the frequency of SASI.
-The non-oscillatory nature of convection and the low frequency associated to SASI both allow for a significant effect of moderate differential rotation, with the introduction of a corotation radius in the structure of non-axisymmetric perturbations which may participate in the extraction of energy and angular momentum from the interior region rotating faster than the region exterior to the corotation \citep{Cairns1979,YoshidaSaijo2017,SaijoYoshida2006}.
-For a PNS radius of $r_{\rm PNS}=50$km, the mixed mode regime corresponds to an interval of specific angular momentum $3-9\times 10^{15}$ cm$^2$/s.
-Extrapolated to the radius of a cold neutron star $12\,{\rm km}$, this corresponds to relatively fast rotation periods of $\sim 1 - 3 $ms.
+This regime takes place above a critical angular momentum such that the frequency of a convective mode (corotating with the radius of maximum Brunt-V\"ais\"al\"a frequency) is comparable to the frequency of SASI.
+The non-oscillatory nature of convection and the low frequency associated to SASI both allow for the appearance of a corotation radius at moderate rotation rates.
+The corotation radius enables the extraction of energy and angular momentum from the interior region rotating faster than the region exterior to the corotation \citep{Cairns1979,YoshidaSaijo2017,SaijoYoshida2006}.
+For a PNS radius of $r_{\rm PNS}=50$~km, the mixed mode regime corresponds to an interval of specific angular momentum $3-9\times 10^{15}$~cm$^2$/s.
+Extrapolated to the radius $\sim 12\,{\rm km}$ of a cold neutron star, this corresponds to relatively fast rotation periods of $\sim 1 - 3 $ms.